Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Space Efficiency and Tie-breaking

 The other parts of our data structure can clearly be implemented using $\tilde O(n ^ 2)$ space.

-\subsubsection{Tie-Breaking}
+\subsection{Tie-Breaking}

 In this paper, we have assumed that for every $h$, the $h$-hop shortest paths are unique.
 Previously in \cite{demetrescu04}, a way of achieving this uniqueness even in the deterministic case without loss of efficiency for shortest paths is introduced by using ``extended weights.''
 Since our algorithm is randomized, we will use a more straightforward randomized method based on random perturbation.
 The perturbation is introduced in the following way: for each edge $e$ of weight $w$, we change its weight to where $\lambda(e)$ is a uniformly random integer in $[0, n ^ 8)$.
-We call a rebuild ``major'' if the entire data structure is rebuilt from the top layer.
-Our algorithm's major rebuilds are $\Theta(n ^ {0.5})$ updates apart.
-At each major rebuild, we re-introduce random perturbation on every edge present on the graph.
-The perturbation is erased at the next major rebuild before new perturbation is introduced.
+We call a preprocessing ``major'' if the entire data structure is preprocessed from the top layer.
+Our algorithm's major preprocessing steps are $\Theta(n ^ {0.5})$ updates apart.
+At each major preprocessing, we re-introduce random perturbation on every edge present on the graph.
+The perturbation is erased at the next major preprocessing before a new perturbation is introduced.